mmcc007/screenshots/README.md

 ````

 # Integration with Fastlane
-Since `screenshots` is intended to be used with Fastlane, after `screenshots` completes
+Since `screenshots` is intended to be used with Fastlane, after `screenshots` completes,
-the images can be found in
+the images can be found in:
 ````
 android/fastlane/metadata/android/en-US/images
 ios/fastlane/screenshots/en-US
 ````
-in a format suitable for upload via [deliver](https://docs.fastlane.tools/actions/deliver/)
+Images are in a format suitable for upload via [deliver](https://docs.fastlane.tools/actions/deliver/)
 and [supply](https://docs.fastlane.tools/actions/supply/)

 If you intend to use fastlane it is better to install fastlane files in both `ios` and `android` prior to running `screenshots`.
 See [fledge](https://github.com/mmcc007/fledge) for more info.